 FACULTY OF EDUCATION SYLLABUS AND SCHEME OF EXAMINATION ORDINANCES FOR B.Sc.B.Ed.
-PROGRAMME (RIE SCHEME)
+PROGRAMME

 The M.D.S.
-University, Ajmer hereby institutes the following ordinances under RIE scheme governing admission, course of study, examination and other matters relating to the degree of B.Sc.B.Ed programme under the Faculty of Education.
+University, Ajmer hereby institutes the following ordinances under the scheme governing admission, course of study, examination and other matters relating to the degree of B.Sc.B.Ed programme under the Faculty of Education.